Swedish Pension funds AP1-4

 On 1 January 2007, the Ethical Council was established for the National Swedish Pension Funds.
 This committee monitors and analyses the portfolio holdings of AP1-4 Funds to ensure that portfolio companies are not a party to crimes against international conventions to which Sweden is a signatory.[ii]
 AP1-4 only excludes investments in companies producing nuclear weapons for states that are not signatories to the Non-Proliferation Treaty.[iii]

 The exclusion policy applies to all assets managed by AP1-4.
 External asset managers are also required to comply with the policy.[iv]

 AP1-4 currently does not have a publicly available exclusion list, but the Ethical Council has a public list with recommendations for exclusion which is followed by all four funds.
 This list includes the following companies active in “aerospace and defence”: Elbit Systems Ltd; L-3 Communications Hlds, Inc; Orbital[v]; Singapore Technologies Engineering, and Textron Inc.[vi]

 AP1- 4 were found to hold below the threshold investments in several identified nuclear weapon producing companies.

 We commend AP1-4 for adopting a public policy on nuclear weapons.
 We recommend AP1-4 apply its policy to all nuclear weapons producing companies, regardless of their country of origin.
 We recommend that AP1-4 divest from the nuclear weapon producing companies in which it holds shares and bonds.
 We look forward to engaging with AP1-4, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 AP1-4 have a leaky policy on nuclear weapons.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!